YannisNaidja/angularjs-inside-angular/README.md

-Hi, this project displays a way of making an angularJS component working in an angular12 app with the upgrade module from angular.
+Hi, this project displays a way of making an angularJS component works in an angular12 app with the upgrade module from angular.

 to run the app: